-Today’s blog is by Margaret Stewart, Manager of HR and Administration.
+Today’s blog is a timely repost by Margaret Stewart, Director of HR and Administration.

 There is a trend in today’s society of calling the news that one doesn’t like “fake”.
 This, however, is a dangerous trend, as it sends the wrong idea that just because information is not liked, it can just be dismissed.
 The even more reckless effect of this trend is that people may accept that any true and factual news heard that goes against personal beliefs may simply become “fake”.
 With some cases, this may not have a detrimental effect on society as a whole, but there are some instances where it very well could.
 Take, for instance, the anti-vaccination trend of recent years.
 People believe that vaccines are bad and no amount of facts or proof will sway people to vaccinate, sadly to the detriment of those too small or sick to be vaccinated themselves.

 This trend of dismissing unpleasant news, however, is grounded in truth.
 There are in fact, false news stories out meant to mislead and hype audiences toward particular conclusions for a variety of reasons.
 So, how can one go about verifying that what is read is truth and not false, misleading, or rooted in bias?
 While in some instances, the folks at the show MythBusters have helped viewers determine fact from urban legend, and those at Snopes help to determine validity of true and false articles, not all stories can necessarily be proved true or false.
 This is where looking into precedence helps.